 It's also used in many perfumes because of its wonderful fragrance.

 Don't go out and buy it.
 Simply plant some sweet basil in your garden next spring.
-It's a simply divine-smelling herb that will contribute to discussion around the dining room table!
+It really is a divine-smelling herb that will contribute to discussion around the dining room table!
 "Darling, what a divine salad.
 What on earth have you put in it?"

-You can't see them in this picture, but the bees from my hives go crazy over the tiny white flowers.
-I'd just love to try the honey from three-acres of sweet basil!
+You can't see them in this picture but the bees from my hives go crazy over the tiny white flowers.
+I would just love to try the honey from three-acres of sweet basil!

-It's quite sensitive to very hot weather, so water frequently, and alas gets a nasty blight in misty, damp conditions.
-It's extremely frost-sensitive, so harvest the leaves and freeze them as soon as they are ready.
+It's quite sensitive to very hot weather, so water frequently; and alas gets a nasty blight in misty, damp conditions.
+It is extremely frost-sensitive, so harvest the leaves and freeze them as soon as they are ready.
 You can also hang them in bunches to dry.
 Throw handfuls into your stews.

 Sweet basil is simply my favourite herb; just squeeze a handful of leaves up in your hand and take in a deep-whiff.
 I could get high on this volatile essential oil; it contains the herb eugenol oil.